timler/google-apps-script/README.md

 ## What is Google Apps Script?

 Google Apps Script is a JavaScript-based language that allows you to automate tasks across Google products and third-party services.

-See [this page](https://developers.google.com/apps-script) for more information.
+[Read more](https://developers.google.com/apps-script).

 Google Apps Scripts are a powerful way to extend the functionality of Google Docs, Sheets, Slides, and Forms with add-ons (extensions).

-See [this page](https://developers.google.com/apps-script/add-ons) for more information.
+[Read more](https://developers.google.com/apps-script/add-ons).

 ### How to publish a Google Docs Add-on

 This can be a laborious process, but it is the only way to make your script available to others or to use the script in multiple documents.
-(Making your script available as a library isn't very user-friendly for non-developer users, who will need to write some code to make it work.)

 > **Note**
 > If you have a private Google Domain, you can publish your add-on privately to your domain and avoid the need to publish to the Google Workspace Marketplace, but if you don't unfortunately you will need to publish to the Google Workspace Marketplace.